Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "weakest" - 1.0 damage
 			// "strongest" - 999999.0 damage
 			"Rock Damage"				"-1.0"

+			// Every Mutant Tank's rock throws play a sound loop.
+			// Note: Both games already do this by default.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "Enhancements" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Rock Sound"				"0"

 			// Set every Mutant Tank's run speed.
 			// Note: Default run speed is 1.0.